mailclerk/mailclerk-ruby/README.md

 ## Usage

-You'll an active account and at least one template (in the example `welcome-email`).
+You'll need an active account and at least one template (in the example `welcome-email`).

 To send an email to "alice@example.com":